Male Factor Infertility

 - Exposure to toxins and environmental hazards (e.g. pesticides, lead, radiation, radioactive substances, mercury, and heavy metals)

-If you are a male who is experiencing symptoms of infertility, the first thing you should do is see a specialist, typically a reproductive endocrinologist or an urologist.
+If you are experiencing symptoms of male infertility, the first thing you should do is see a specialist, typically a reproductive endocrinologist or an urologist.
 After a physical examination, the specialist will probably order a semen analysis, which will check the quality and quantity of the sperm in the semen.
 He or she will want you to give the sample in the office, since it is important that the analysis take place as soon as possible.
 Please remember, as self-conscious as you might feel, a semen analysis is a commonplace test, and the results could save you months of worry and stress.

 If the first semen analysis is normal, your doctor may order a second test to confirm the results.
 Two normal tests usually indicate that you do not have any significant infertility problems.
 If something in the results appears irregular, your doctor might order further tests to pinpoint the problem.